topthreat/PS_Audition_ReversePShellLab/readme.md

 # 🚀 Ethical Hacking Lab 🚀
 #Reverse Shell with PowerShell and Netcat

-## Create a reverse shell connection between two Windows 11 systems using PowerShell and NetCat.
+## Create a reverse shell connection using PowerShell and NetCat.

 ### Lab Requirements
 Two Windows 11 systems that share the same subnet (Target 🎯 & Host 🏠)